 Adata SU800 Packaging

-The packaging was about the same as the Adata SU650 I bought with the exception that they did not include an insert this time.
+The packaging for the SU800 was about the same as the Adata SU650 I bought with the exception that they did not include an insert this time.
 You just get a box with the hard drive in it and it arrived in a padded envelope.
-For reference this is the link and model number I received ASU800SS-1TT from amazon which was on sale at the time and included free same day shipping for Prime members.
+For reference this is the manufacture link to the drive I am reviewing, and model number I received ASU800SS-1TT from amazon which was on sale at the time and included free same day shipping for Prime members.

 Not really much to it for packaging.
 I guess its good to help the environment by not including a paper manual that would probably just be thrown away.
 The box did have a QR code on it to scan that took me to the Adata.com website for the drive.